What is StrataXRT?

 StrataXRT reduces the need for corticosteroids.

-StrataXRT reduces skin’s acute inflammatory response without side effects of corticosteroids.
+StrataXRT promotes a moist wound healing environment which leads to a reduction in the skins acute inflammatory response without side effects of corticosteroids.

 Due to StrataXRT‘s semi-permeable nature:

 - StrataXRT may enhance the effect of an active ingredient if StrataXRT is applied over the active ingredient.

 - StrataXRT may prevent or reduce absorption of active ingredients if they are applied over StrataXRT.

 StrataXRT will not absorb exudate.
 In moist desqumation, StrataXRT should be used in combination with absorbent dressings.
 StrataXRT should be the first layer of contact with the skin.
 StrataXRT does not need to dry before applying the secondary dressing.

 Additional prescribing information

 Therapeutic group: Wound dressing for the management of radiation dermatitis.